Jess Linton is a HCPC registered Art Psychotherapist, Visual Artist and Creative Practitioner.

 Jess has particular expertise and experience in working with:

-- post-traumatic stress and other complex/ multi-layered mental health difficulties related to displacement, loss and separation
+Complex trauma;post-traumatic stress and other complex/ multi-layered mental health difficulties related to: experiences in early childhood; domestic abuse; displacement, loss and separation

-- adolescents with mental health disorders and developmental disorders, such as: ADHD; ASD; borderline personality disorder, psychosis, anxiety, schizophrenia, bi-polar, depression
+Adolescents with a range of mental health disorders and developmental disorders, such as: ADHD; ASD; borderline personality disorder, psychosis, anxiety, schizophrenia, bi-polar, depression (NHS in-patient and community settings)

 Through the breadth of her work, Jess is committed to supporting equality & diversity and continues to work with and learn from individuals from a range of ethnic, cultural, social, religious and political backgrounds.